Nonlinear discrete Schr\"odinger equations with a point defect: Introduction

 Similar to the dichotomy feature of the NLS with delta potential, for the $L^2-$critical case $\sigma=2$, the solutions exist globally in $H^1(\mathbb{R})$ for subcritical mass $||U||_{L^2}<||\Phi||_{L^2}$ where $\Phi$ is the (radial) ground state and scatter to the linear solution $\exp(i \partial_x^2) U_0^{\pm}$ in both time directions \cite{Dodson}.
 For the critical mass $||U||_{L^2}=||\Phi||_{L^2}$, finite blow-up solutions occur \cite{Merle}.
 For super-critical mass $||U||_{L^2}>||\Phi||_{L^2}$, we refer for blow-up results to \cite{Merle1}-\cite{Raphael}.

 Concerning bound states of the lattice system (\ref{eq:system1}), we distinguish between linear and nonlinear bound ones, respectively.
-The first ones arise in the presence of an attractive delta potential acting as an (external) impurity (defect) breaking the translational invariance of the lattice.
+The former ones arise in the presence of a delta potential acting as an (external) impurity (defect) breaking the translational invariance of the lattice.
 The origin of the latter is due to the focusing nonlinear term creating an intrinsic potential well on a part of the lattice in which excitation energy becomes trapped.
 In this paper we study also the interplay between these two localization mechanisms.

 Our contributions in this paper are threefold.